Yoga exercises for beginners & advanced practitioners

 Yoga for the back: Exercises & tips

-• One of the best-known and most effective yoga exercises for the back is the cat-cow movement, also known as the cat-cow stretch.
+1. One of the best-known and most effective yoga exercises for the back is the cat-cow stretchalso known as the cat-cow stretch.
 This sequence promotes flexibility in the spine and helps to stretch and relax the back.
 Regular practice of this dynamic exercise can relieve tension and make the spine more supple.

-• Downward-Facing Dog (Adho Mukha Svanasana) is another excellent exercise for strengthening and stretching the back.
+2. The Downward-Facing Dog (Adho Mukha Svanasana) is another excellent exercise for strengthening and stretching the back.
 This pose lengthens the spine and opens the chest, relieving pressure on the back and shoulder muscles.
-It also promotes blood circulation and can even help to relieve headaches caused by neck tension.
+It also promotes circulation and can even help to relieve headaches caused by neck tension.

-• One of the simpler but extremely effective poses is child's p ose (Balasana).
+3. One of the simpler but extremely effective poses is the child's pose (Balasana).
 This relaxing exercise offers a gentle stretch for the lower back and can help to relieve stress and loosen the muscles.
 It is ideal for calming down after intensive yoga sessions or a long day at the office.

-• Cobra (Bhujangasana) is also a particularly effective back yoga exercise.
+4. The cobra (Bhujangasana) is a particularly effective back yoga exercise.
 It strengthens the lower back muscles and promotes blood circulation in the spine.
 By gently lifting the upper body from a prone position, the entire spine is stretched and elongated, which increases flexibility and can relieve back pain.

-• If you are looking for a more intensive stretch, you can try the bow (Dhanurasana).
+5. If you are looking for a more intensive stretch, you can use the bow (Dhanurasana).
 This advanced pose stretches the entire front of the body and strengthens the back muscles at the same time.
 However, it should be practiced carefully and under guidance to avoid injury.
 This exercise may not be suitable for yoga beginners.

 Which yoga exercises counteract tension in the neck?